yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 - max timeout 15m
 - priced per # of requests and duration
 - can be used cross-region

+Soft Limits:
+  - 1000 concurrent execution
+  - 75GB function and layer storage
+  - 250 ENI per VPC
+Hard Limits:
+  - 6MB sync and 256KB async Invocation payload (request and response)
+  - 512MB /tmp directory storage
+  - 1024 file descriptors
+  - 1024 execution processes/threads

-- Version Control:
+Version Control:
   Each Lambda version has a unique ARN
-  After publishing, the version is immutable (you can edit only $LATEST)
-  $LATEST - maintains the latest code, the only you can edit
+  After publishing, the version is immutable (you can edit only `$LATEST`) `$LATEST` - maintains the latest code
-    Qualified ARN - function ARN + version suffix Unqualified ARN - only function ARN, use $LATEST
+    _Qualified ARN_ - function ARN + version suffix
+    _Unqualified ARN_ - only function ARN, use `$LATEST`
   Aliases: use to point specific ARN (application use alias incl. $LATEST)
     aliases have static ARN but can point to any version of the same function you can use weighted alias to shift traffic between versions rollback as easy as updating the version in the alias

-- Invocation can be synchronous/asynchronous
+Invocation can be synchronous/asynchronous

-- Function configuration:
+Function configuration:
     Basic settings: Runtime, Handler (filename.functionname), Memory, Timeout Monitoring (CloudWatch, X-Ray)
     Permissions
-    Enviroment Variables (by default encrypted at rest using KMS, can be encrypted in transit) VPC - function can access VPC resources in specifed VPC File System - connect to EFS
+    Enviroment Variables: max 4KB, by default encrypted at rest using KMS, can be encrypted in transit VPC - function can access VPC resources in specified VPC File System - connect to EFS
-    Asynchrounous invocation settings + DQL - SQS or SNS Concurrency, _provisioned concurrency_ (e.g. for weighted alias)
+    Asynchronous invocation settings + DQL - SQS or SNS Concurrency, _provisioned concurrency_ (e.g. for weighted alias)
     Database proxies (manages pool of connections)

-- Lambda API Actions:
+Lambda API Actions:
-    AddPermission: add permission to the resource policy to invoke Lambda
+    `AddPermission`: add permission to the resource policy to invoke Lambda `CreateFunction`:
-    CreateFunction:
-    Invoke: synchronous
+    `Invoke`: synchronous
-    InvokeAsync
+    `InvokeAsync`
-    CreateEventSourceMapping: identifies a stream as an event source for Lambda can be DynamoDB stream or Kinesis
+    `CreateEventSourceMapping`: identifies a stream as an event source for Lambda can be DynamoDB stream or Kinesis

-- Lambda metrics:
+Lambda metrics:
     Invocation, Performace, Concurrency

 ---